 51 years ago in Boston, a small group of people brought to life a big idea.
 Hunger was a problem in Massachusetts.
 And they weren’t going to wait around for someone else to do something about it.
 So what did they do?
-They took a long walk.
+They walked.

-Their actions made a difference then, and still is today.
-The people of Massachusetts have followed in their footsteps for five decades to come together on the first Sunday of May in Boston.
-Every year, more than 10,000 caring people like you support the Walk for Hunger to shine a spotlight on the issue of hunger, acknowledge our neighbors who can't depend on having enough food to eat, and make progress by raising awareness and much needed funds to invest in community hunger solutions.
-Through this support, in 2018 Project Bread invested $1 million in community programs across Massachusetts addressing hunger.
+Their actions made a difference then, and still do today.
+The people of Massachusetts have followed in their footsteps for five decades to come together in Boston on the first Sunday of May.
+Every year, more than 10,000 caring people like you support the Walk for Hunger to shine a spotlight on the issue of hunger, acknowledge and help our neighbors who don't have enough to eat, and raise both awareness and much-needed funds to invest in community-based solutions to hunger.

 You are changing lives, restoring hope, and walking toward a better future for all of Massachusetts.